baglab/NetFUSES/README.md

 with respect to a single threshold parameter _t_.

 ## Installation Requirements <a name="install"/>
 To install, first clone the repository.

 Run:
     `git clone https://github.com/baglab/NetFUSES`

 Next, install `netfuses` into your system's `site_packages` directory.

-Change directories into the newly cloned repository with
+Change directories into the newly cloned repository with:

     `cd NetFUSES`

 Run:

     `pip install --upgrade netfuses` or `python setup.py install`

-This will install both netfuses and its required dependency, networkx version 1.11.
+This will install both `netfuses` and its required dependency, `networkx==1.11`.

 # Algorithm Overview <a name="algoverview"/>